paxfeline/hearsay/README.md

 ### Motivation

-I have the following goals for Hear-Say:
+I have the following goals for hearsay:

 - Good, easy system for web components
 - Easy to incorporate with vanilla JavaScript projects